-You can get help from the instructor and TA.
+You can get help from the instructors and TAs.
 You can also get help from textbooks (or relevant books), the Internet, or discussions with your classmates, but you must cite them fully and completely (i.e., provide citations to the book or website link, acknowledge the other students that had discussions with you).
 Again, you are NOT allowed to:

 It’s OK to get inspirations from other sources, and citing the sources does not affect your grade.
 However, using any source without citing them will be treated as cheating and will result in unfavorable outcomes.

 When you write down your solution, it MUST be close-book.
 This is to make sure you truly understand and can recreate the solutions.

 |Problem-Solving (Programming) Assignments||10% × 3 = 30%|